stevencombs/retrocombs.github.io/_posts/2020/2020-08-30-retrocombs-plus4-chapter4-getting-started.md

 10 PRINT "I LIKE YOUR TOUCH ON MY KEYBOARD.
 DO YOU COME HER OFTEN?"
 ```

-First, that's a creepy command straight from the user's manual and second, it demonstrates a feature and limitations.
-The feature is that as you type a LONG line of code, the Plus/4 will automatically wrap the text to the next line.
-The limiations are that it will not cleanly break a word between lines and a line of BASIC connot have more than 80 characters (two full rows).
+First, that's a creepy statement straight from the actual user's manual and second, it demonstrates a feature and limitation.
+The feature; when you type a LONG line of code, the Plus/4 will automatically wrap the text to the next line.
+The limitation; the computer will not cleanly break a word between lines and a line of BASIC cannot have more than 80 characters (two full rows).

 ## More about PRINTing on the Screen

 Previously we've printed characters on the screen that either butt up next to each other or print on the next line.
 The Plus/4 offers some additional control over how characters are printed on the screen through the use of "zones."

 Specify zones in the `PRINT` command using the characters `,` and `;`.
-We already know that using `;` will force the next line of text to butt up next to the previous, but what does `,` do?
+We already know that using `;` will force the next line of text to butt up next to the previous, but what about `,` ?
 The `,` is similar to a tab stop but in this case, the tab is starts at every ten characters (the start of a new zone).
 A demonstration will better explain.
 Clear the screen and type the command below.

 ```basic
 PRINT "Z1","Z2","Z3","Z4"